-In early March, I was in Australia delivering a talk on sales performance, human motivation, and business ethics.
+Exactly one year ago, I was in Australia delivering a talk on sales performance, human motivation, and business ethics.
 As I returned to my room that night, I received an email from my leadership to head straight back from Sydney instead of continuing onto my next stop.
 Further, I was to review all forecasted expenses for field events under the assumption that many of them would be postponed, if not canceled entirely.
 That review turned into an audit for me, including a deeper look into the return on investment from these various activities.

 That type of ROI analysis is rarely done in the fast-moving world of modern companies.
 Taking a moment to review where the money went, and whether it resulted in a positive outcome, is often difficult to schedule into an already booked calendar.

 Who received that money?
 Follow the money trail from account development rep to sales rep to sales engineer to sales management and find out how many are getting paid when every commission, bonus, and SPIF is taken into account.
-What products and/or services were sold for each of those checks?
-What is the margin on those?

 Was every check calculated correctly?